taymison/minimal-blog/README.md

 You can see the result in [here](https://taymison.github.io/minimal-blog/).

-The course is avaliable at [Udemy](https://www.udemy.com/criando-sites-estaticos-com-jekyll/).
+The course is available at [Udemy](https://www.udemy.com/criando-sites-estaticos-com-jekyll/).

 During the course the following topics were addressed: